tshepang/blog-movies/content/movies/The Avengers (2012).rst

 lacking, and `Captain America`_ fairly bad.
 That's why I was concerned when I heard that my favorite comic book hero, Iron Man, would be paired with them into one movie.
 I was also concerned by the fact that Jon Favreau was not directing.
-Luckily the movie turned out even better than the first 2 live action *Iron Man* movies, and of course far better than the others mentioned above.
+Luckily the movie turned out a lot better than I expected.

 So, what makes it so good:

--  the movie is directed in a similar style to those 2 movies, including the clever humor and laid-back acting style
+-  the movie is directed in a similar style to those 2 Iron Man movies, including the clever humor and laid-back acting style

 -  the movie has some of the best visual effects I've seen yet, and